Music at St Paul's

 Errol Girdlestone BIOGRAPHY

-Church music has been important to Errol all his life – you might even say it was in his genes!
-Errol’s family has strong theological, academic, musical and even medical connections that coalesce through music, so he was a boy chorister and trained initially as an organist.
+Church music has been important to Errol all his life – you might even say it was in his genes.
+Errol’s family has strong Oxford theological, academic, musical, and even medical connections that coalesce through music.
+Starting as a boy chorister, he trained initially as an organist, providing the foundation for a varied international career that has spanned many countries and a variety of genres.
+Here is a brief summary of the highlights:

-Compositions – Concerto for two flutes and orchestra Pièce de Concert was premiered at the Louvre in Paris, while his Rivers of Time (scored for solo cello, symphony orchestra, and large chorus) was given at the Cathedral on the Rock in Monaco.
+CompositionsPièce de Concert (concerto for two flutes and orchestra) premiered at the Louvre in Paris.
+Rivers of Time (scored for solo cello, symphony orchestra, and large chorus) was given at the Cathedral on the Rock in Monaco.
+Recently composed anthem Peace I leave with you at St. Paul’s Monaco centenary celebrations.

 Join our mailing list and stay up to date